tylerham/PSkylabsTest/README.md

  - float pixels versus int pixels: the Value property should be in the interface
  - use of enums with switch statements can be a code smell (sometimes): future extension will require more significant refactoring as compared to a better implementation
  - overall style and cleanup of code
- - inline documentation and comments, but I always try to have self documenting code
+ - inline documentation and comments, but I always try to have self-documenting code

 JavaScript View Camera Images
 ----

 I thought this would be the more difficult of the two, for me, so I started on it first.
-Unfortunatly, I got mired in Backbone, which I thought I knew beter than it seems I do.
+Unfortunately, I got mired in Backbone, which I thought I knew better than it seems I do.

 How I intended the code to work: